trezzuri/erpnext-docs/docs/pt/automation/event_streaming.md

 * **Mapping Type**: In this case, the Mapping Type is Document.
 * **Mapping**: Select the mapping you just created.
 * **Remote Value Filters**: You need to specify the filters that will fetch the exact remote document to be mapped.
-Like in this case, the remote DocType is SOMA Opportunity which can be uniquely fetched using name, phone number and country.
+Like in this case, the remote DocType is ERPNext Opportunity which can be uniquely fetched using name, phone number and country.

 The format is: